 Many women undergo urine pregnancy testing multiple times, in order to confirm the presence or absence of a pregnancy.

-If you have performed the test more than once, and the results don’t match, visit us for proper evaluation and testing.
+If you have performed the test more than once, and the results don’t match, visit your doctor for proper evaluation and testing.